mmoundraty/cse15l-lab-reports/lab3.md

 29
 ~~~

 Explanation: By typing `grep -c "003" grep-results.txt` the terminal outputs the number of lines of the file that contains "003" which is 29 lines.
+The grep -c command is useful since I can know how many files have the element im looking for which is "003".

 Source: https://www.geeksforgeeks.org/grep-command-in-unixlinux/